lamarwhitej/rst/README.md

 Those changes are only in the OSA install though. __Search "Ala" in OSA doc__.
 And you will see what I added.
 For the baremetal I just had suggestions and typos.
 They can be found below.

+Also, note the links I added in here are just reference points to where in the doc.

 ===

 __FIRST DOC BAREMETAL__